What’s changing, who’s paying for Arrowhead renovations? - NewsBreak

 “I know the Chiefs are in New York City meeting with FIFA as we speak,” Rowland said during Tuesday’s meeting.

 The Chiefs, a Visit KC, KC Sports Commission, City of Kansas City, MO, and Sporting Kansas City representative were all in New York Tuesday.
-They return Wednesday.2026 FIFA World Cup: Sports stars react after Kansas City named host city
+They return Wednesday.

 “We’ll start to get more and more details,” Rowland continued, answering a question from Board Chair Brad Scott.